 What should I bring to the Festival?

-- Travel mug of your own so you can buy drinks from the bar
+- Travel mug of your own to minimise plastic waste

 - Plate, knife and fork of your own so you can eat from the food stalls